abrahamVado/DriftPursuit/terra-sandbox/README.md

 - `index.html` – entry point that loads Three.js and bootstraps the Terra sandbox module.

+- `mars/` – fully self-contained Ares Expanse sandbox with procedural terrain generation and HUD.
+The Mars sandbox does not rely on shared helpers or `maps.json`; every system (noise, terrain authoring, lighting, and HUD wiring) lives directly inside this folder so it can be iterated in isolation.
 - `terra/` – Terra-specific gameplay logic, HUD, world streamer wiring, and map configuration.
 - `sandbox/` – reusable controllers, camera helpers, HUD overlays, and supporting systems extracted from the original viewer.
 - `shared/` – shared Three.js bootstrap helpers.